 Haleakala cake is so good.
 Two layers of soft white cake, lots of pineapple filling and a white fluffy cloud of frosting.

-This Haleakala Cake sounded amazing and perfectly fitting for a birthday.
+This Haleakala cake is perfect for a party.
 There is just something about layer cakes that scream “let’s celebrate!”

 This cake was fun to make.
-After going the first *ahem* thirty-something years of my life never making marshmallow frosting, it seems to be a theme this year.
+After going the first *ahem* thirty-something years of my life never making meringue frosting, it seems to be a theme this year.

 It took more than a gallon of the good stuff to cover the star-spangled banana cake and I made some 7-minute frosting to cover a chocolate cake I made.
 Now this version.